 Did you know the 2017 Surface Pro isn’t the newest Surface on the block?
-Check out our hands-on coverage of the Surface Pro 6
+Read our review of the Microsoft Surface Pro X, Microsoft’s most recent Surface release.

 CPU: 2.5GHz Intel Core i7-7660U (dual-core, 4MB cache, up to 4GHz with Turbo Boost)

 Screen: 12.3-inch, 2,736 x 1,824 PixelSense display (Contrast ratio: 1,300:1, 100% sRGB color, 10-point multi-touch, 3:2 aspect ratio)